 Be aware of the following about date patterns:

-• If you hover your pointer over a date token after adding it to the field, a small arrow appears on its right side.
+If you hover your pointer over a date token after adding it to the field, a small arrow appears on its right side.
 As with other tokens, the arrow indicates that you can click it to display a pop-up menu with formatting options.
-For example, if you drag in a “Month” token, it can be represented as a number, as a number with zero padding (if the number is a single digit, Hazel adds a zero before it, like 01—the underline indicates the number of digits), an abbreviated name (Jan), or a full name (January).
+For example, if you drag in a “Month” token, you’ll see options “1” (the month number without a leading zero), “01” (the month number with a leading zero added if necessary), “Jan” (a shortened version of the month name), and “January” (the full month name).

 When you’re finished editing, click “Done.”